Folk dances of Sindh: Chhej

-Bhagat: is a folk dance performed by professionals in fairs, events, shows to entertain visiting people.
-The performance usually started at night and lasted till early hours of morning.
-Only men were allowed to perform the bhagat.
-Two or more performers interacted to weave folktales in song.
-The lead singer, called the Bhagat would be dressed in Jamo (a long coat), Pagadi (headgear), Chher (anklets) and Kundal (earrings).
-The backup singers were usually dressed up as women and were addressed by the bhagat by female names.
-The bhagat was a hugely popular form of entertainment during festivals, marriages and fairs held in mandirs and dargahs.
+Bhagat

-Dhamaal: is a mystical dance mainly performed by faqirs, dervishes, sufi saints and devotees.
-The main performers would wear all red color Jamo and Sindhi Patko turban, the red is the color of Lal Shahbaz Qalandar, which was the favorite color of him, he wore the attire of red color as well, hence the name "Lal" has been given to him which means "Red".
-Dhammal is characterized by religious fervor.
-Nagaro, Nobat, Gharyal, Ghugoo instruments etc provide the beat and tempo for the dance.
+Bhagat is a folk dance performed by professionals at fairs, events and shows to entertain visitors.
+The performance usually starts at night and lasts till the early hours of morning.
+Only men are allowed to perform the Bhagat.
+Two or more performers interact to weave folktales in song.
+The lead singer, called the Bhagat, is dressed in a Jamo (a long coat), Pagadi (headgear), Chher (anklets) and Kundal (earrings).
+The backup singers are usually dressed up as women and are addressed by the Bhagat with female names.
+The Bhagat was a hugely popular form of entertainment during festivals, marriages and fairs held in mandirs and dargahs.

-Saang: This folk dance was performed back in time during wedding ceremony, it is like an opera in which men and women will dressed performed characters, the women imitate the works and chores of females and male imitate male works, in this dance the performers sing as well and pass funny comments on each other.
+Dhamaal

-Dandio: Dance performed using sticks in Thar.
+Dhamaal is a mystical dance mainly performed by faqirs, dervishes and sufi saints and devotees.
+The main performers wear an all red Jamo and Sindhi Patko turban, since red is the color of Lal Shahbaz Qalandar, which is why he was called "Lal", meaning "Red".
+Dhamaal is characterized by religious fervor.
+Nagaro, Nobat, Gharyal and Ghugoo instruments provide the beat and tempo for the dance.

-Charuri: A folk dance performed using metal pots in circle, this folk dance is performed in thar.
+Saang

-Muhana Dance: A folk dance performed by Mohana fishermen and fisherwomen community of Sindh.
+Saang is a folk dance, historically performed during a wedding ceremony.
+It was like an opera, with men and women dressed up and performing as characters.
+Women imitate the works and chores of women and men imitate male works.
+In this dance, the performers sing as well and pass funny comments on each other.

-Asimori: This is the folk dance of young girls in which two girls grab each other's hands and move in circles.
+Tapro

-Matkaywaro Nāch: this folk dance is performed in Thatta, in which group of men stack matkas on their heads or one matka balanced on a stick placed on their head, while dancing on music or on sound of Dhul, Shernai/Shahnai etc.
+Tapro is the folk dance of the Holi festival.

-Tapro: This is the folk dance of Holi festival.
+Asimori

-Rasudo: Dance of Nangarparkar while singing a folk rasuda songs.
+Asimori is a folk dance performed by young girls, in which two girls grab each other's hands and move in circles.

-Matiku: one of folk dance of thar region of Sindh.
+Sheedi folk dances

-Sheedi dance: the Sheedi community of Sindh have their own traditional dances and music, there are different styles of dances and music, for example one in performed in a group by men dressed in their attire made of peacock feathers and face markings, in which they also perform different stunts like spitting fire from mouth etc, other style is more of individual dance which is performed on the beats of "Mugarman" (a type of kettle drum), there is also a sufi dance called Sheedi dhamal on Sheedi mela at Mangopir in Karachi.
+The Sheedi community of Sindh have their own traditional dances and music.
+There are many different styles - for example, one is performed by a group of men, dressed in attire decorated with peacock feathers and with face markings, in which they perform different stunts like fire breathing.
+Another style is an individual dance which is performed to the beat of a Mugarman, a type of kettle drum.
+There is also a sufi dance called Sheedi dhamal, performed at Sheedi mela at Mangopir in Karachi.